Everest and Gokyo Lakes Circuit

 Hiking

-Ascend to Kala Patthar (5,550m), the highest point on the trek so far, with a never-ending view of Everest and many of the other highest peaks on earth.
-After watching the sun set behind the mountains its time to head down to Pangboche, where you’ll spend the night.
+Optional ascent of Kala Patthar (5,550m), the highest point of the trek, with a never-ending view of Everest and many of the other highest peaks on earth.
+After watching the sun rise from behind the mountains, return to Gorak Shep to refuel on breakfast before descending to Pangboche, where you’ll spend the night.

 Day 16